asdawn/pg-cnxy/readme.md

 #### 1.1 GCJ-02

 The authority **DO NOT ALLOW** public maps directly use original lon/lat, data should be transformed into the so called **GCJ-02** coord sys.
-Too make things easy, you can think it a WGS 1984 coord sys with some *random* offset.
+To make things easy, you can think it as the WGS 1984 coord sys with some *random* offset.
 Most web maps in China use the GCJ-02 coord sys, this had caused a lot of problems in the past.
 To make our application work well, it is suggested to use GCJ-02 in China.
 Of course we do not know the precise formula of the *random* offset, but people had struggled for years and got an approximation of it (https://blog.genglinxiao.com/中国地图坐标偏移算法破解小史/).
 Here the code in this repo is an pl/pgsql implementation for postgis.

 If you need precise transformation, you can use the Web Service API of Tencent Map or AMap.